María López de Rivas Martínez

-María López de Rivas Martínez (18 August 1560 – 13 September 1640), religious name María of Jesus was a Spanish Discalced Carmelite.
-She was beatified on 14 November 1976 and her cause for sainthood continues.
+María López de Rivas Martínez, OCD (18 August 1560 – 13 September 1640), in religion María of Jesus, was a Spanish Discalced Carmelite.
+She was beatified on 14 November 1976.

 Life

 María López de Rivas Martinez was born in Spain on 18 August 1560 into a life of wealth.
 Her father died when she was four and her paternal grandparents raised her after her mother remarried.
 She was well educated and favored a simple life rather than one of wealth.